 All the EPS, SEPs, EPSs II, Technical Personnel and PSDS in the SDO shall be divided into teams.
-Each team is assigned several districts/schools to take care of and serve as the extended arm of the division management in reaching the schools.
-The CES/EPS of SGOD/CID act as team leader, like the regional structure, this delivery structure ensures accountability among division personnel.
+Each team is assigned a number of districts/schools to take care of and serve as the extended arm of the division management in reaching the schools.
+The CES/EPS of SGOD/CID act as team leader, similar to the regional structure, this delivery structure ensures accountability among division personnel.